 As much as we love our canine companions, sometimes dog behavior can be annoying.
 From incessant barking to the late-night zoomies, dogs can try our patience.
-But sometimes their habits are downright adorable.
+A lot of dog behavior is endearing and adorable, though!
+No matter how annoyed you might get at your pup’s irritating behavior, one tilt of the head or cute little smile is all it takes to earn forgiveness.
 Dogs licking their lips ranks high up on the list of the most adorable canine quirks, but why do dogs lick their lips?
-Sometimes, it’s because they smell something yummy.
-However, if there’s no food in sight, you may feel puzzled.

 Like wagging their tails, dogs lick their lips as a form of communication.
-Have you ever wanted to find out why dogs lick their lips?
-You’ve come to the right place.
+However, a dog licking lips is a little trickier to understand.
+If you want to understand your dog better, then you’ve come to the right place.
 We’ll take a closer look at one of the most common dog behaviors and figure out what all this lip licking is about — and when you should be concerned.

 Because our pups can’t speak to us using words, they send signals using their body language.
 It’s up to us as their pet parents to learn to read that language.
 According to animal behaviorist Patricia McConnell, there are several reasons why dogs lick their lips.
 Those reasons include: